NattapolChan/NattapolChan/README.md

 </div>

 👋 Hello, fellow coders!
-I'm [Your Name], a passionate software engineer on a perpetual quest for elegant solutions.
+I'm [Your Name], a passionate undergrad student on a perpetual quest for elegant solutions.

 ### 💻 Technical Palette
 - 💼 Interested in AI Research.